rebeccapeltz/demo-azure-nextjs-client-server-static/README.md

 copying for standalone
 https://tech.competa.com/standalone-deployment-of-nextjs-3286490cb39b

-Copy public from your project to public in the new folder Copy .next/static from your project to .next/static in the new folder Copy .next/standalone into the root of the new folder
+Copy public from your project to public in the standalone/.next/ folder Copy .next/static from your project to standalone/.next/static in the .next folder Copy .next/standalone into the root of the new folder

+run `node .next/standalone/server.js`

 ```
 cp
 ```
+"next": "13.4.8",